kabanero-io/kabanero-security/design/scanning.md

 If you mounted a host path with additional SCAP content, the definition file can be specified in the pathToInputFile input parameter.

 ### 4) Scan results
-The scan results are stored by default in the /var/lib/kabanero/scans directory of the worker node that runs the pod for the PipelineRun executing the scan.
-The files are named scan-oval-results.xml and oscap-chroot-report.html by default and these names can be modified in the scan-task.yaml file.
+The results.xml and report.html files are stored by default in the /var/lib/kabanero/scans directory of the worker node that runs the pod for the PipelineRun executing the scan.

 For phase 2 of this support, we make the scan results available from the Tekton Dashboard by emittinmg them into the task's console with delimiters showing where the report begins/ends and html report begins/ends.